quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 ~~~
 {: #name-ex title="An event with category \"quic\" and type \"packet_sent\"."}

-### Data {#data-field}
+## Data {#data-field}

-The data field is a generic object.
+An event's "data" field is a generic object.
 It contains the per-event metadata and its
 form and semantics are defined per specific sort of event.
 For example, data
 field value definitions for QUIC and HTTP/3 can be found in {{QLOG-QUIC}} and
 {{QLOG-H3}}.